About the Major

 Interested students apply for admission to CSS during the spring of their first year.
-Each applicant is interviewed by a team of CSS tutors and students.
-All CSS majors must complete the economics prerequisite of ECON101 with a grade of C+ or higher OR ECON110 (for which a full-year of college-level calculus is required) with a grade of C+ or higher.
+Each applicant is interviewed by a team consisting of a CSS tutor and usually two current CSS students.
+All CSS majors must complete the economics prerequisite EITHER by taking ECON 101 and achieving a grade of CR or a letter grade of at least C- OR by taking ECON 110 (for which a full-year of college-level calculus is required) and achieving a grade of CR or a letter grade of at least C-.
 Students are well-advised to have this required course work behind them before entering the College.
-However, some students who have not completed the economics prerequisite are admitted each year, on the understanding that they will complete the requirement in the fall term of the sophomore year.
-A student who has taken an introductory economics course prior in the first year but has not received a grade of C+ or higher should take another approved (by a co-chair) economics course, which will normally be a 200-level elective.
-If the grade in this second course is sufficiently high for the average of the two course grades to be at least C+, the student will have satisfied the economics requirement.
-A score of 4 or 5 on the AP exams in BOTH microeconomics and macroeconomics or a score of 5 or higher on the IB exam in economics is sufficient to satisfy the requirement.
-Failure to complete the economics requirement by the end of the fall term in the sophomore year will result in separation from the College.
+However, some students who have not completed the economics prerequisite are admitted each year on the condition that they must complete the prerequisite in the fall term of the sophomore year.
+A student who has taken an introductory economics course in the first year but has not achieved a grade of C - or higher (or CR) must take another economics course, which will normally be a 200-level elective, and achieve a grade of CR.
+A score of 4 or 5 on the AP exams in BOTH microeconomics and macroeconomics or a score of 5 or higher on the IB exam in economics is sufficient to satisfy the prerequisite.
+Failure to complete the economics prerequisite by the end of the fall term in the sophomore year will result in separation from the College.
 Completion of the University's general expectations at both Stages I and II is also required of CSS majors, although majors have until the end of the junior year to complete Stage I expectations.

 Sophomore year.
 At the heart of the program in the sophomore year are the weekly tutorial and tutorial essay that are designed to develop conceptual and analytic skills as well as precision in writing and argument.
 The academic year is composed of three trimesters of eight weeks each, and each student takes a trimester tutorial in history, government, and economics.
 Due to their intensive nature, tutorials account for more than half of the student's academic work during the year.
 A semester-length colloquium in social theory in the fall and selected courses within and outside the social sciences complete the sophomore program.
 Comprehensive examinations, administered by external examiners at the end of the sophomore year, produce the only official grade for sophomores.